 At Moore Barlow, our solicitors specialise in this area of law and will provide you with whatever advice you need.

-What is a business power of attorney?
+What is a power of attorney for business?

-What decisions can a business LPA make?
+What decisions can a business lasting power of attorney (LPA) make?

 Those appointed as LPA for a business or organisation can make a number of decisions on the behalf of the incapacitated, with just some being: